backstage/backstage/.changeset/wicked-games-search.md

 '@backstage/plugin-cost-insights': patch
 ---

-added an optional config entry to allow users to control the threshold value for the 'negligible' change in costs
+added an optional config entry `costInsights.engineerThreshold` to allow users to control the threshold value for the 'negligible' change in costs.